Making Tax Digital

 Coconut is developing a highly automated VAT management solution for small business owners.
 You can enable VAT in your Business Profile, and then get started using Coconut to record VAT on your transactions.

-We’re aiming to have this completed as close to 1 April as we can, and you can keep track of our progress on our roadmap.
+We’re aiming to complete this as soon as possible, and you can keep track of our progress on our roadmap.

 You’ll be able to update historical transactions with the correct VAT amount for any transactions that take place before we release this.